 Each day, participants will be transported by van between the hotel and campus.
 The meeting will be located on the north side of campus in the Coastal Institute Building, with meals served in the Mosby center overlooking the water.

 Participation support is available from the U.S. Science Support Program (USSSP) for a limited number of participants from U.S. institutions and organizations.
 Participation for support for a limited number of international participants will need to be provided by individual member countries.
-All interested participants should send a single PDF document that contains: (a) a 2-page CV or biographical sketch (including a summary of education, previous and current appointments, list of five most relevant publications and five additional papers, as well as any community activities and service, such as committee or editorial work, etc); and (b) a 1-page statement of interest to Peter Clift [firstname.lastname@example.org] no later than April 20, 2017.
+All interested participants should send a single PDF document that contains: (a) a 2-page CV or biographical sketch (including a summary of education, previous and current appointments, list of five most relevant publications and five additional papers, as well as any community activities and service, such as committee or editorial work, etc); and (b) a 1-page statement of interest to Peter Clift [email@example.com] by April 28, 2017.
 Students must include a letter of support (max. one page long) from their advisor.
 Length requirements for CV, statement and letter will be strictly enforced.
 We will review applications and send invitations in early May 2017.

 We encourage applications from participants in the expeditions and postcruise science programs related to the Indian Ocean.
 We also encourage graduate students and early career scientists to apply to attend so they can become engaged in the planning process and begin learning how to lead future drilling proposals.
 Participation in the workshop is not only limited to academic researchers.
 Program officers, government representatives, and private sector scientists are highly welcome and are explicitly encouraged to participate.